ad-si/dotfiles/README.md

-Jxa macOS automation scripts are symlinked from `~/dotfiles/scripts` to `~/Library/Scripts` and are displayed in the scripts editor submenu in the menu bar.
+Jxa macOS automation scripts are symlinked from `~/dotfiles/scripts` to `~/Library/Scripts` and are displayed in the scripts editor sub-menu in the menu bar.
 (Enable via
 `Script Editor.app > Preferences > General > Show Script menu in menu bar`)
-Add subdirectories with app names for app specific scripts.
+Add sub-directories with app names for app specific scripts.

 The `symlink-dotfiles` script must be run after adding new scripts.